RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

 the results of a method call to the wrong kind of variable it will be flagged as an error.

-Table 2 shows you some commonly used methods of the scanner class.
-There are many more methods supported by this class and we will talk about how to find them in the next chapter.
+The table below shows some commonly used methods of the ``Scanner`` class.
+There are many more methods supported by this class and we will talk about how to find them in our chapter about :ref:`Java Documentation`.

 ==================== ================ ======================================================
          Return type      Method name                                            Description